 The cognitive development is referred to the development of thought process which involves problem-solving, remembering along with decision-making from childhood to adulthood through adolescent.
 The children are required to have the ability to think properly, remember information and under relationship between ideas (Bjorklund and Causey, 2017).
 Thus, cognitive development is essential to allow children to think critically and grasp knowledge regarding the cause and effect of situations so that they have improved analytical skills.
-In this assignment, the critical reflection of Piaget theory regarding cognitive development is to be discussed.
+In this assignment, the critical reflection of Piaget theory regarding cognitive development is to be discussed, with a focus on psychology dissertation help.
 In this purpose, initially, the historical context regarding Piaget's theory is to be discussed followed by reflecting on the definition of theory and the way it applies to childhood and practice in the society.
 The cultural norms or the political situation that influences Piaget’s theory is also to be discussed.

 The early exposure of Piaget regarding intellectual development of the children happened when the person used to work as assistant for Theodore and Binet.
 The interest regarding the cognitive development of the children further grew in Piaget by observing his daughter and own nephew (Demetriou et al. 2016).
 The observation during the phase made Piaget develop the hypothesis that minds of the children are not just smaller version of the adults.
 This led Piaget proposes that intelligence is the aspects which develop and grows under series of phases which made him suggest that older children do not just execute things more easily compared to the younger ones (Siegler, 2016).
 Piaget highlighted that there is both qualitative as well as quantitative difference present between the way older and younger children think.
 Moreover, based on the observation Piaget mentioned that the children are not less intelligent than adults but the way of their thinking and analysis things are different (Demetriou et al. 2016).
 These observations gradually lead Piaget to develop the Cognitive Development Theory for the children where he mentioned four key stages of development.